moding-il/bizdoc.core/README.md

 }]
 ```

-> Mapping should match the ordinal of the _Axes_ declared in the configuration file.
+> `CubeMapping` axes should match the ordinal of the _Axes_ declared by the _Cube_ in the configuration file.

 ##### Mapping scheduled tasks

-Schedule an event using model properties.
-This allows displaying documents on a calendar.
+Schedule one or more events from model properties, allowing documents to be presented on a calendar.

 ```c#
 [ScheduleMapping(nameof(EventDate))]